V5 User GuideLast Updated: 8/8/2025

 If event-based trigger is selected, add a start date and time for the activity to be deployed.
 Select a trigger event e.g. being sent an activity, select the activity, and a time delay between event and send and a subscriber send frequency.
 See 'Event-Based Trigger Set-Up'

-Note: send limit should only be used for triggers and not immediate or scheduled broadcasts
+Note: The send limit should only be used for triggers, not for immediate or scheduled broadcasts.

 Notes